-Visit Eastway Medical Clinic And Urgent Care for your affordable, quick and confidential STD testing and treatment by our board-certified doctors.
+Visit Eastway Medical Clinic And Urgent Care for your affordable, quick and confidential STD testing and treatment by our board-certified doctors in Charlotte, NC.
 Don’t allow STDs to ruin your health.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
-For more information call us today or book an appointment online.
-We serve patients from Charlotte NC, Harrisburg NC, Concord NC, Mint Hill NC, Matthews NC, Belmont NC, Pineville NC, Kannapolis NC, Monroe NC, and Mt Holly NC.
+For more information, please call us or request an appointment online.

 What Are STDs?

 Types of STD?

 How Do I Get STD?

 How Do I Avoid Getting STDs?

 How Do I know if I Have An STD?

 What Problems Can Untreated STD Cause?

 Which STD Tests Should I Get If I Don’t Have Symptoms?

 How Much Do Testing and Treatment of STDs Cost?